 Can this checklist be used for any crypto portfolio?

 It can be used as an educational framework for a spot portfolio.
-Specific allocations, categories, and limits should depend on the investor’s goals, time horizon, asset liquidity, and acceptable risk.
+Specific allocations, categories, and limits should depend on the investor’s goals, horizon, asset liquidity, and acceptable risk.